-- provide support, advice and expertise on all matters concerning safeguarding; - encourage a culture among staff of listening to pupils that takes into account their wishes and feelings; - ensure this Policy is known, understood and used appropriately, and reviewed at least annually; - monitor the operation of this policy and regularly review and update the School's child protection procedures and their implementation, working with the governors as necessary; and - ensure that all members of staff and volunteers receive the appropriate training on child protection, keep and maintain records of this training and ensure that staff are aware of training opportunities and the latest local policies on safeguarding.
+- provide support, advice and expertise on all matters concerning safeguarding; - encourage a culture among staff of listening to pupils that takes into account their wishes and feelings; - ensure this Policy is known, understood and used appropriately, and reviewed at least annually; - monitor the operation of this policy and regularly review and update the School's child protection procedures and their implementation, working with the governors as necessary; - ensure that all members of staff and volunteers receive the appropriate training on child protection, keep and maintain records of this training and ensure that staff are aware of training opportunities and the latest local policies on safeguarding; and help promote educational outcomes by sharing the information about the welfare, safeguarding and child protection issues that children, including children with a social worker, are experiencing, or have experienced, with teachers and school and college leadership staff.
+Their role could include ensuring that the school or college, and their staff, know who these children are, understand their academic progress and attainment and maintain a culture of high aspirations for this cohort; supporting teaching staff to identify the challenges that children in this group might face and the additional academic support and adjustments that they could make to best support these children.